Why Do Car Batteries Die?

 The good news is, modern batteries are made to be extremely strong.
 They provide a lot of turnover power, even in the cold, up until they are no longer capable of working.
 The bad news is, in the past, when your battery was weakening, you would have plenty of warning.
 You’d crank the key and your car would turn slower and slower before finally firing.
 This allowed you to get a new battery before it stopped running completely.
 Unfortunately, because today’s batteries are strong and run right until they give out, you don’t have the same warning system as before.

 If you’re worried that your battery is nearing the end of its life, try these at-home diagnostic tests to be sure:

 - Listen carefully to your engine as it turns over every morning.
 If the crank sounds different or slower than normal, your battery may be about to die.

 - Attempt to turn on your car’s accessory mode and operate your windows (or another high-power feature).
 If your windows move sluggishly, a dead battery may be in your immediate future.

 About Christian Brothers Automotive

-At Christian Brothers Automotive, our mission nationwide is to create an uncommonly great experience for customers in need of auto service and repair.
-Our highly-trained, ASE-certified technicians offer upfront, honest, and practical advice for your car, emphasizing accuracy and realistic solutions for whatever issue you might be having with your vehicle.
-Each location is locally owned and operated serving communities in Texas, Georgia, Colorado, Minnesota, Kansas, Utah and beyond.
-Search our interactive map here to find a location nearest you.
+If you’re looking for a new car battery, need to schedule preventative maintenance or any other kind of auto care, Christian Brothers Automotive can help.
+At Christian Brothers Automotive, our mission is to create an uncommonly great experience for customers in need of auto service and repair.
+Our highly-trained, certified technicians offer upfront, honest, and practical advice for your car, emphasizing accuracy and realistic solutions for whatever issue you might be having with your vehicle.
+Each location is locally owned and operated, serving communities across the country.

 Posted by, Christian Brothers Automotive